 - Hanging Hair Test: A test for establishing the shaving potential of a razor.
 A well-honed razor should be able to cleanly cut a hanging hair, unsupported by at least 1/2 inch.
 This test is done by holding a hair between your fingers, hanging it perpendicular to the razor's edge, and pushing it into the blade.
 This test should be conducted along the blade's entire length.

 - Shave Ready: An arbitrary (but useful) term for describing a razor capable of producing a comfortable shave.
 For a razor to be called "shave-ready", it must be sharp enough to effortlessly cut hair against the skin without causing irritation.
 This means that the blade is free of nicks or scratches, and is perfectly sharp along its entire length.
 While not a conclusive test (shaving is the only conclusive test) a good way to determine whether your razor might be shave-ready is to shine a light at the cutting edge and look for reflections; any imperfections along the edge will reflect light that your eye can perceive.
 We call this the "shine test," and it is the safest way to check the razor's edge because you don't have to physically touch it.
+This is most easily done with an illuminated jeweler's loupe.

 When To Hone